No Time To Die Matera Suit

 If you looked closely at the product photo above (or read the caption), you probably noticed something interesting.
-The suit is, in fact, made from a very fine wale corduroy.
+The suit is made from a very fine wale corduroy.
 And that’s why I said it’s probably going to be a “love it or hate it” part of Bond’s wardrobe.
-Although a corduroy suit may not be for everyone, this particular one (specifically it’s the SLOOP suit model, artic.
-T0301 in color U714) was pretty popular.
-It’s sold out almost everywhere now, with a solitary Italian size 52 remaining on Mr. Porter German site for €880.00.
+Although a corduroy suit may not be for everyone, this particular one (it’s the SLOOP suit model, artic.
+T0301 in color U714) has been pretty popular.
+You can still get the suit directly from Massimo Alba or at Mr. Porter for $1425.00.

 Features wanted for the No Time To Die Matera Suit

 - Fine wale cotton corduroy (12 to 18) in a light beige or sand color

 - Flap pockets with a flapped ticket pocket

 - Flat front trousers with belt loops and jetted back pockets

 Just a quick note on corduroy.
 Usually made of cotton, the fabric is characterized by its distinctive rows of “cords”.
 The number of cords per inch is normally referred to as the “wale”.
 So the higher the wale number the finer looking the fabric.
 In the case of the Massimo Alba suit, the corduroy is still noticeable, but it’s extremely narrow.
 So that’s why we’re looking for alternatives in the 12 to 18 wale range.